Achala-Elijah/Mastering_AI_Agents/README.md

 ---

 ## Notes
-- The system understands both text, audio and video.
+- The system understands text, audio and video.
 - Supported formats include .mp4, .mp3, and .wav
 - Internet access is required for contextual web search
 - Each agent can be extended or replaced independently